pdjr-n2k/ROM106/README.md

 The module will enter operation immediately upon connection to the NMEA bus.

-Immediately power is applied to the module the eight display LEDs are set to indicate the module's configured instance number.
+Immediately power is applied to the module:

+1. All eight display LEDs will briefly illuminate to confirm that they are working.
+2. The LED display will indicate the configured instance number in binary.

 After a few seconds the display LED's will be used in the following way.

 | LED   | State | Meaning |